 The Board of Directors typically elects and designates our executive officers on an annual basis at the board meeting held in conjunction with the Annual Meeting of Shareholders, and they hold office until their successors are elected.
 Executive officers also may be elected and designated throughout the year, as the Board of Directors considers appropriate.
 There are no family relationships among the officers, nor is there any arrangement or understanding between any officer and any other person pursuant to which the officer was selected.
-The following table sets forth certain information current as of February 7, 2020, relating to the executive officers.
+The following table sets forth certain information current as of February 5, 2021, relating to the executive officers.

-Business Experience During Name Position Age Past Five Years Lance M. Fritz Chairman, President and Chief Executive Officer of UPC and the Railroad 57 [1] Jennifer L. Hamann Executive Vice President and Chief Financial Officer of UPC and the Railroad 52 [2] Rhonda S. Ferguson Executive Vice President and Chief Legal Officer and Corporate Secretary of UPC and the Railroad 50 [3] Thomas A. Lischer Executive Vice President - Operations of the Railroad 47 [4] Kenny G. Rocker Executive Vice President - Marketing and Sales of the Railroad 48 [5] Todd M. Rynaski Vice President and Controller of UPC and the Railroad 49 [6] V. James Vena Chief Operating Officer of UPC and the Railroad 61 [7] Elizabeth F. Whited Executive Vice President and Chief Human Resources Officer of UPC and the Railroad 54 [8]
+Business Experience During Name Position Age Past Five Years Lance M. Fritz Chairman, President, and Chief Executive Officer of UPC and the Railroad 58 Current Position Jennifer L. Hamann Executive Vice President and Chief Financial Officer of UPC and the Railroad 53 [1] Craig V. Richardson Executive Vice President, Chief Legal Officer, and Corporate Secretary of UPC and the Railroad 59 [2] Kenny G. Rocker Executive Vice President - Marketing and Sales of the Railroad 49 [3] Todd M. Rynaski Vice President and Controller of UPC and the Railroad 50 Current Position Eric J. Gehringer Executive Vice President - Operations of the Railroad 41 [4] Elizabeth F. Whited Executive Vice President and Chief Human Resources Officer of UPC and the Railroad 55 [5]

-- [1] On July 30, 2015, Mr. Fritz was named Chairman of the Board of UPC and the Railroad effective October 1, 2015.
-Mr. Fritz was elected President and Chief Executive Officer of UPC and the Railroad effective February 5, 2015.
-Previously, Mr. Fritz was President and Chief Operating Officer of the Railroad effective February 6, 2014. - [2] Ms. Hamann was elected Executive Vice President and Chief Financial Officer of UPC and the Railroad effective January 1, 2020.
-She previously served as Senior Vice President-Finance (April 2019 December 2019), Vice President-Planning & Analysis (October 2017 March 2019), Vice President & General Manager-Autos (February 2016 September 2017), and General Auditor (April 2011 January 2016). - [3] Ms. Ferguson was elected Corporate Secretary of UPC and the Railroad effective December 1, 2017, and Executive Vice President and Chief Legal Officer of UPC and the Railroad effective July 11, 2016.
-She previously was Vice President, Corporate Secretary and Chief Ethics Officer of FirstEnergy Corp. since 2007. - [4] Mr. Lischer was elected Executive Vice President Operations of the Railroad effective August 15, 2018.
-Previously, Mr. Lischer served as Vice President of the Harriman Dispatching Center and Network Operations for the Railroad.
-Prior to this election, Mr. Lischer served as Assistant Vice President of Operations for the North Region (September 2016 April 2017) and Assistant Vice President of Locomotive Distribution and Network Operations (April 2014 September 2016). - [5] Mr. Rocker was elected Executive Vice President Marketing and Sales of the Railroad effective August 15, 2018.
-Mr. Rocker previously served at the Railroad as Vice President Marketing and Sales Industrial team.
-Prior to this election, Mr. Rocker served as Assistant Vice President Chemicals (April 2014 September 2016). - [6] Mr. Rynaski was elected Vice President and Controller of UPC and the Railroad effective September 1, 2015.
-He previously was Assistant Vice President Accounting of the Railroad effective January 1, 2014. - [7] Mr. Vena was elected Chief Operating Officer of UPC and the Railroad effective January 14, 2019.
-Mr. Vena previously served as Executive Vice President and Chief Operating Officer of Canadian National Railway Company (CN) from February 2013 until his retirement in June 2016. - [8] Ms. Whited was elected Executive Vice President and Chief Human Resources Officer of UPC and the Railroad effective August 15, 2018.
-She previously served as Executive Vice President and Chief Marketing Officer (December 2016 August 2018) and Vice President and General Manager Chemicals (October 2012 December 2016).
+^[1] Ms. Hamann was elected Executive Vice President and Chief Financial Officer of UPC and the Railroad effective January 1, 2020.
+She previously served as Senior Vice President - Finance (April 2019 - December 2019), Vice President - Planning & Analysis (October 2017 - March 2019), and Vice President & General Manager - Marketing and Sales - Autos team (February 2016 - September 2017).

+- [2] Mr. Richardson was elected Executive Vice President, Chief Legal Officer, and Corporate Secretary of UPC and the Railroad effective December 8, 2020.
+He most recently served as Vice President Commercial and Regulatory Law since 2015. - [3] Mr. Rocker was elected Executive Vice President Marketing and Sales of the Railroad effective August 15, 2018.
+Mr. Rocker previously served at the Railroad as Vice President - Marketing and Sales - Industrial team (October 2016 - August 2018).
+Prior to this election, Mr. Rocker served as Assistant Vice President - Marketing and Sales - Chemicals team (April 2014 - September 2016). - [4] Mr. Gehringer was elected Executive Vice President Operations of the Railroad effective January 1, 2021.
+Mr. Gehringer previously served as Senior Vice President Transportation (July 2020 December 2020), Vice President Mechanical and Engineering (January 2020 July 2020), Vice President Engineering (March 2018 January 2020), Assistant Vice President Engineering (September 2016 March 2018), and General Director Maintenance of Way (May 2015 September 2016). - [5] Ms. Whited was elected Executive Vice President and Chief Human Resources Officer of UPC and the Railroad effective August 15, 2018.
+She previously served as Executive Vice President and Chief Marketing Officer (December 2016 August 2018) and Vice President and General Manager Marketing and Sales Chemicals team (October 2012 December 2016).